SOLE Generator

 The available options for the SOLE Generator CLI are listed in the image below:

-dataops solegen --help
+The dataops solegen

-Once you have the tool set, you can start generating the YAML configuration for your SOLE objects.
+Once you have the toolset, you can start generating the YAML configuration for your SOLE objects.

 Generating SOLE configuration from a raw DDL statement

 The SOLE Generator lets you generate SOLE configuration from raw SQL CREATE queries.
-You can do that by passing the SQL query as an argument to the dataops solegen
+You can do that by passing the SQL

 The YAML configuration generated by the SOLE Generator for the example above would be: